-A credit builder loan is a loan where the amount you borrow is held in a bank account while you make payments, thereby building credit history.
-Credit-builder loans don’t require a good credit score so people with bad credit, poor credit or no credit history can apply and get approved.
-Because the amount you borrow is held in a bank account as collateral, the financial institution lending the money to you has no risk because it could simply collect the money in the bank account if you were to stop paying.
-On-time loan payments are reported to the three major credit bureaus: Experian, TransUnion, and Equifax, and at the end of the loan term, the lender will return to you the loan proceeds plus interest, if applicable.
-Therefore, credit builder loans can help improve your credit over time and save money consistently.
+Because the amount you borrow is held in a bank account as collateral, the financial institution or online lender has no risk because it could simply collect the money in the bank account if you were to stop paying.
+At the end of the loan term, the lender will return the loan proceeds plus any applicable interest.

 A credit builder loan is not for everyone.
 If you don’t have the money to spare and have bad credit, borrowing using alternative options like payday loans or a Possible loan could be a better option.
 With a loan from Possible, you can receive money as well as build credit.